ravinderpal/meteor-phaser/README.md

 ### Post-PhaserIO

 If all goes as planned, you should be able to start the app by running `meteor` from the base directory.
-If not, double-check that the `coffeescript`, `underscore`, and `jquery` packages have been added.
+If not, double-check that the `coffeescript`, `lodash`, and `jquery` packages have been added.
 This SHOULD have happened automagically, but who knows what computers actually do when you're not looking.

 ## Dependencies